PaulFroh/bank-account-statement-parser/README.md

     - If you would like to upload a whole bunch of pdf's together, simply tick the checkbox below and choose for example the whole 2023 folder with all your pdf's of 2023
 - Make sure you collect all your bank account statements for one year in one folder this makes it easy for you to feed the program with all of them together.
 - When you are done press the Transfer-Button on the bottom-right corner and the parsing process will start.
-- As soon as the process is finished you will see a message that everything has been transferred successfully.
+- As soon as the process is finished and the parser didn't find new categories, there will be a message that everything has been transferred successfully to your excel file.

-- If the parser finds new Categories the window "Categories-Configurator" will pop up and you will have different options
+- If the parser finds new Categories a new window "Categories-Configurator" will pop up and you will have different options:

 ![](images/Categories_Custom-Settings.png)

-- Option 1: You tick the checkbutton "Select All" and press the Button "Yes".
+- Option 1: You tick the checkbox "Select All" and press the Button "Yes".
 This will take all new categories and keywords as sub categories and add them to the excel.
-- Option 2: You tick only some checkbuttons and press "Yes".
+- Option 2: You tick only some checkbox and press "Yes".
 This will take all ticked new categories and keywords as sub categories and add them to the excel.
 - Option 3: You press "No".
-This will close the window and nothing will be added to the excel.
+This will close the window and everything will be added to only one category called "Sonstiges", which means you have to add all the categories you want by yourself.
 - Now open "Budget-Book-Template.xlsx" and enjoy the financial overview of the year!

 ![](images/excel.jpg)